- Yale University. Ph.D. in Political Science.

 - Williams College.
 B.A. in Political Economy.

-Comparative politics, Middle Eastern politics, political Islam, democratization, constitutionalism, comparative authoritarianism, technology and politics.
+Comparative politics, Middle Eastern politics, China's role in the Middle East, political Islam, democratization, constitutionalism, comparative authoritarianism, technology and politics.

 Modern Egypt: What Everyone Needs to Know.
 Co-authored with Jeannie Sowers.

 Egypt After Mubarak: Liberalism, Islam, and Democracy in the Arab World.